Table of Contents

 What is CIAM?

 Today’s organizations often play a careful balancing act, ensuring sensitive data and operations remain secure without making access too difficult for their end users.
-As the threat landscape rapidly evolves, traditional identity access management (IAM) models have fallen out of favor.
-Take credential-based authentication, for example: of the 600 million daily identity attacks caught by Microsoft in 2024, more than 99% were password-based.
+As the threat landscape rapidly evolves, traditional identity and access management (IAM) models have fallen out of favor.
+Take credential-based authentication, for example: of the 600 million daily identity attacks caught by Microsoft in 2024, 99% were password-based, per the Digital Defense Report.

 What is CIAM?

-CIAM solutions are built to handle authentication, identity management, and access control for your organization’s external identities, which means users accessing your systems outside of your business.
+Customer identity and access management (CIAM) is IAM built specifically for client-facing use cases.
+CIAM solutions handle authentication, identity management, and access control for your external identities, or any users accessing your systems who are not internal to your business.
 These could include customers, free end users, contractors, suppliers, and partners.
 Examples of CIAM solutions in the real world include:

 Authenticating on an ecommerce site (e.g., Amazon) and making a purchase